 Step 5: Steeper Run

-As soon as you feel comfortable to carve on mellow runs, try to adapt the carving to a steeper run.
+As soon as you feel comfortable to carve on mellow runs, try to adapt it to a steeper run.
 By really pushing into the turns when engaging the edges, your edges will react faster to your movements and you will be able to draw big and fast lines into the slope.
 Now keep practicing – you will love it!

-Angelica Sykes' Pro Tip On Carving:
+Angelica Sykes' Pro Tip:

 “Commitment is key.
 If you are going to engage in a turn or a really cool euro carve, go all in.
 If you only give half your energy the carve will not only look bad but you aren’t pushing yourself.
 Just go for it and enjoy the ride”